• Skip to primary navigation

 In addition to being served as a holiday dish, Jamón Serrano is also often used in tapas and other Spanish dishes.

 • Key Characteristics: Jamón Serrano is a dry-cured Spanish ham with a rich, savory flavor and a slightly salty taste.
-It offers a similar texture and flavor profile to prosciutto.
+It offers a similar texture and flavor to prosciutto.

 • Proper Ratio: Use an equal amount of jamón serrano as a substitute for prosciutto.
 Adjust the quantity based on personal preference and recipe requirements.